Are curved monitors better for your eyes in 2023?

 Better vision and less no distortion are the prime reasons to choose curved monitors.
 So, we can all agree on the fact that these are better for your eyes.

 Until now, the only thing that sets the mood off is the prices.
 Curved monitors are indeed very expensive.
 In addition, most of them are very large.
 You might have a hard time fitting one on your office desk.
 Other than these, we are good to go.

 You have to look after your health.
 The world is running at lightning speed.
 However, if you are not fit physically, you will not be able to cope with it.
 Eyesight is perhaps the most important gift for all living creatures.
 We need to protect ours.

-Take 20 seconds of a break after every 20 minutes of screen time, gaze into objects that are 20 feet away.
+Take 20 seconds of a break after every 20 minutes of screen time, and gaze into objects that are 20 feet away.
 This is the 20-20-20 rule.

 We have a common habit of looking directly into the screen right after waking up.
-Take an hour to ease off the nerves, let your eyes relax a bit.
+Take an hour to ease off the nerves, and let your eyes relax a bit.

 Choose monitors with anti-glare screens.
 They will eliminate the glares.
 Unwanted reflections do cause discomfort in eyesight.
 So, choose monitors very wisely.
 Dim the brightness according to your room ambiance.
 Also, do not work under harsh lights.

 We often miss appointments or do not consult our doctors.
 This is a very bad practice.
 To keep healthy eyesight, you need to have a regular checkup cycle.
 Use UV protective glasses to eliminate damage from harmful Ultra Violet rays.

 Use larger fonts and text sizes; it is generally helpful to ease off the excess pressure.
 Studies have proved that preventing your eyes from squinting generally helps to reduce tiredness and stiffness.
 Follow a healthy and efficient lifestyle.